cast-org/figuration/site/4.0/get-started/migration.md

 ### Tooltip
 - Tooltip now require [Popper.js](https://popper.js.org/) for positioning, replacing our custom code.
 This also means changes to the available options.

+## Documentation
+- We have stopped using Jekyll, and changed to using [Eleventy](https://11ty.io) to generate the documentation.

 ## Build Tools
-- Figuration now requires Node.js v8 or newer if using our build tools.
+- Figuration now requires Node.js v10 or newer if using our build tools.
 This is due to the minimum Node.js requirement for `grunt-sass`.